COVID-19 Testing and Contact Tracing within County Jails in Michigan

 Key Considerations for Data Sharing

-Collect information for all individuals being detained and booked into the facility, as well as staff testing results.
+Collect information for all individuals being detained and booked into the facility, as well as staff and detainee testing results and vaccination statuses.

 At a minimum, each jail will need to identify a person or people responsible for the data collection and management.